flame-code/FLAME/docs/07_potential.rst

 in the CENT potential, then the ``ewald`` key can be used to set the relevant parameters.

     **ewald**: (logical) This subkey determines whether the Ewald method is invoked.
+    If ``True``, the Ewald approach is used up to speed up the calculations, especially when the calculations involve localized charge densities, e.g., when the Gaussian width of atomic charge densities in CENT are small.

         default: ``False``

-        options:

-            ``False``: no Ewald method

-            ``True``: Apply the Ewald method.
-This speeds up the calculations whenever the calculations involve localized charge densities, e.g., when the Gaussian width of atomic charge densities in CENT are small.

     **psolver**: (string) Determines the method for the Poisson solver.